-Harville: Statistics vary.
-When I was in full-time practice -- now I'm primarily writing and lecturing -- I would keep contact with many of the couples.
-It appeared that many did stay together, while some didn't.
-Some couples who do make it often show up at Helen's course -- called "Marriage As a Spiritual Path" -- and say "Remember us?"
+Harville Hendrix: Statistics vary.
+When I was in full-time practice—now I’m primarily writing and lecturing—I would keep contact with many of the couples.
+It appeared that many did stay together, while some didn’t.
+Some couples who do make it often show up at Helen’s course, called “Marriage As a Spiritual Path” and say “Remember us?”

 Divorce: Is it ever too late to save a marriage?

-Harville: I can't think of a reason -- unless your partner is dead or emotionally incapable of responding.
+Harville Hendrix: I can’t think of a reason—unless your partner is dead or emotionally incapable of responding.
 You have to find a means to restore enough safety in the relationship so that both partners can begin to deal with their pain.
 I know of no divorce that I would say is anything other than unresolved pain.
 It was just too hard; it hurt too much; there was no way out of it except divorce.
-And the culture doesn't support us knowing how to get out without divorce.
-Couples are incompatible by nature; their personality traits are always complimentary -- one person is aggressive, the other passive; one is more energetic than the other -- and this is what attracted them to each other.
-So this incompatibility -- both in terms of character style and that both are wounded -- makes the romantic marriage a high liability.
+And the culture doesn’t support us knowing how to get out without divorce.
+Couples are incompatible by nature; their personality traits are always complimentary—one person is aggressive, the other passive; one is more energetic than the other—and this is what attracted them to each other.
+So this incompatibility, both in terms of character style and that both are wounded, makes the romantic marriage a high liability.

 Divorce: Sometimes people meet and marry very quickly.
 We’ve all heard the stories: “We met on Monday and were married on Friday.”
 Are those marriages salvageable?